What’s the Best Underfloor Heating Option – Hydronic or Electric?

 In installations in new homes, the pipes that run through individual rooms are put in place, and a concrete slab is poured over top.
 Heat from water moving through the pipes transfers into this concrete slab, which then warms the room.

 Hydronic heating technology is constantly evolving.
 Recent advances have made these systems more efficient, especially in regards to the water temperature that’s required to reach desired heating levels.
 Advances in installation products and technology are also making hydronic heating more accessible.
-Because of these developments, now is the best time to consider installing hydronic radiant heat for your home.
+Because of these developments, now is the best time to consider installing a hydronic heating system for your home.

 The installation process for a hydronic heating system is much more involved than that for an electric system.
 In existing homes, the floor will have to be torn up and reinstalled in order to install effective hydronic heat, and that can be expensive.
 This makes hydronic heat a good choice for new construction, whether it’s an entirely new home or an extension of an existing home.